lyon-v/squash-docker-image/README.md

 ``squash-docker-image``
 ==================

-Squash Docker OCI images to reduce the number of layers
+Squash Docker OCI images and docker v2image to reduce the number of layers

 The problem
 -----------